-All potential candidate areas will be assessed to identify the importance of the landscape and the visual effects of the existing line.
-These assessments will be conducted by qualified landscape architects and the results discussed by the Stakeholder Advisory Group.
-These results will be converted into a simple scoring system that can be used to give each assessment section an overall score.
+All potential candidate areas were assessed to identify the importance of the landscape and the visual effects of the existing line.
+These assessments were conducted by qualified landscape architects and the results discussed by the Stakeholder Advisory Group.

+The results were converted into a simple scoring system that was used to give each assessment section an overall score.